Damping of Landau levels in neutral graphene at low magnetic fields: A phonon Raman scattering study: Introduction

-The singular half-integer quantum hall effect in graphene is a direct consequence of the characteristic Landau levels (LL) predicted by the Dirac equation.
-Albeit sharp levels are required to reinforce the manifestation of this effect, little information on the most relevant mechanisms leading to broadening of quantized electronic levels in graphene samples is presently available.
-The LL energies for the linear electronic bands around the Dirac points in graphene are $E_{n}= sgn (n)v_{F}\sqrt{2e\hbar B |n|}$ ~\cite{Castro Neto}, where the index $n=0$, $\pm 1$, $\pm2$, ..., $v_F$ is the Fermi velocity and $B$ is the magnetic field perpendicular to the carbon sheet.
-Ideal graphene, i.e., a perfectly flat, isolated, defect-free and strain-free layer, is expected to show sharp LLs at low temperatures, with small intrinsic broadening ($\delta E_n \lesssim 1$ meV for $B=4$ T) due to carrier-carrier, carrier-light and carrier-phonon interactions \cite{Funk}.
-On the other hand, real samples show imperfections that are characteristic of the sample production method, leading to LL broadening and consequent dampening of the effects associated to the Dirac equation.
+The singular half-integer quantum Hall effect in graphene is a direct consequence of the characteristic Landau levels (LLs) predicted by the Dirac equation.
+Although sharp levels are required to reinforce the manifestation of this effect, limited information on the most relevant mechanisms leading to broadening of quantized electronic levels in graphene samples is presently available.
+The quantized energies for the linear electronic bands around the Dirac points in graphene are $E_{n}= sgn (n)v_{F}\sqrt{2e\hbar B |n|}$,\cite{Castro Neto} where the index $n=0$, $\pm 1$, $\pm2$, ..., $v_F$ is the Fermi velocity, and $B$ is the magnetic field perpendicular to the carbon sheet.
+Ideal graphene, i.e., a perfectly flat, isolated, defect-free and strain-free layer, is expected to show sharp LLs at low temperatures, with small intrinsic broadening ($\delta E_n \lesssim 1$ meV for $B=4$ T) due to carrier-carrier, carrier-light, and carrier-phonon interactions. \cite{Funk} On the other hand, real samples show imperfections that are characteristic of the sample production method, leading to LL broadening and consequent damping of the effects associated with the Dirac equation.
 A proper understanding of the main mechanisms of extrinsic LL broadening is therefore desirable and should help in the quest for optimized graphene samples with reinforced quantum relativistic effects.